omerwe/LEAP/README.md

 python leap_gwas.py --bfilesim <Plink base file for kinship estimation> --bfile <Plink file with tested SNPs> --pheno <estimated liabilities file> --out <output file> --h2 <heritability> [--extractSim <SNPs used in the LMM kinship matrix>  --extract <SNPs to test>]
 ```
 This script performs GWAS with a prespecified heritability level (as computed in stage 2).
 The pheno parameter is the liabilities file computed in stage 3.
 The syntax largely follows that of the [C++ version of FaST-LMM](http://research.microsoft.com/en-us/projects/fastlmm/).
+Kinship estimation should use the same SNPs used for heritability and liability estimation.
+The bfile and bfilesim parameters can both point to the same file.
+In this case, the extract and extractSim parameters should be used to guarantee that kinship estimation doesn't use SNPs on the excluded chromosome, and that all tested SNPs are on the excluded chromosome.